2018 Aphasia Awareness Challenge

 What is aphasia?

-June is aphasia awareness month, and this year’s theme centers on a number: 2 million.
-If 2 million people in the United States are experiencing aphasia, then our goal is to aim for having 2 million people in the general public learn about aphasia.
+June is aphasia awareness month, and this year’s theme is #TalkAboutAphasia.
+If 2 million people in the United States are experiencing aphasia, then our goal is make 2 million more people “aphasia aware” by talking about it.

 Communicating with people affected by aphasia

 Our downloadable poster, made in conjunction with the American Stroke Association, gives communication tips to those experiencing aphasia and those speaking with someone with aphasia.
 Here are a few key tips to get you started:

 - Keep it simple.
 Speak in short, simple sentences.